Skip to content

 Cross-industry surveys show approximately one-third of all applications contain false information.
 A Resume Builder survey from January 2025 reports 44 percent of respondents admitted to lying during the hiring process - 24 percent directly in the CV.
 Since generative AI produces letters of reference and certificates in minutes, the rate keeps rising.

-UK DBS Disclosure and Barring Service + ROA spent convictions
+UK DBS checks and ROA spent convictions

-Cross-reference to Candidate-Screening + Interview-Scheduling + Contract-Offer-Generation
+Cross-reference to Candidate-Screening, Interview-Scheduling and Contract-Offer-Generation

 At a glance

-• High-risk classification per EU AI Act 2024/1689 Annex III(4)(a) HR-Recruitment with Article 9-15 conformity + Article 26 deployer obligations + Article 27 FRIA + Article 99 fines up to EUR 35M or 7 percent global turnover + Mobley v.
-Workday 2023 N.D.
-Cal. precedent
+• High-risk under EU AI Act 2024/1689 Annex III(4)(a) with full conformity duties, a deployer FRIA, fines up to EUR 35M or 7 percent of global turnover, and the Mobley v.
+Workday (2023) precedent

 Decision-Maker Distribution Pre-Hire-Due-Diligence